- Reduce downtime and streamline incident remediation by adding PagerDuty’s incident management functionality to Microsoft Teams' collaboration tools.

 - Reply in conversation.

-- Update messages it was sent.
+- Update messages sent to it.

 - Read messages where it was mentioned.